 How long does a CASA case last?

-We ask for a minimum one-year commitment from our CASA volunteers.
+We ask for a minimum one-year commitment from our CASA volunteers, or until the end of your first case.
 Each case is unique and varies in length.
 On average, a CASA is assigned to a case for 18 months.

 How much time does it require?

 Each case is different.
 A CASA volunteer usually spends approximately 10-12 hours per month meeting with the children, speaking with others involved, and attending meetings or court hearings.
 Some volunteer opportunities require volunteer availability at a designated time each week, while other opportunities allow CASA volunteers to schedule their own volunteer times.

 How does one qualify to become a CASA volunteer?

 CASA volunteers must be 21 years of age or older

 Willing to commit service for at least one year

 Complete a volunteer application and pre-training interview